-Unlike other launchers, there are no dedicated pages for a feed or stand-alone widgets here, and you get just the app drawer, which features your favorites and alphabetically categorized apps.
+Unlike other launchers, there are no dedicated pages for a feed or stand-alone widgets.
+You get the app drawer, which features your favorites and alphabetically categorized apps.
 Navigation on the launcher is simple, requiring you to slide your finger across a list of alphabets to reach the desired apps.
 You can place your frequently used apps in the favorites for easy access.

-You can add widgets at the top of the favorite screen.
-Event-based widgets like a music player also appear when performing a particular action.
-The launcher offers a decent amount of customization, ranging from custom app icons to completely hiding the navigation bar.
-Some features will require you to pay a small fee for Niagara Pro, their premium variant of the launcher.
+You can add widgets at the top of your favorite screen.
+Event-based widgets like music players also appear when performing a particular action.
+The launcher offers a decent amount of customization, from custom app icons to completely hiding the navigation bar.
+Some features will require you to pay a small fee for Niagara Pro, their premium launcher variant.

-The Niagara launcher may not include a traditional Android launcher’s customizability but is the very definition of a true minimalist launcher.
-It provides the basic functionality required for your daily activities and makes it easy to navigate the apps and notifications important to you.
+The Niagara launcher may not include a traditional Android launcher’s customizability, but it is the very definition of an actual minimalist launcher.
+It provides the basic functionality required for your daily activities and makes it easy to navigate the apps and notifications vital to you.
 The simple design also consumes a low amount of memory, making the Niagara the best choice for a minimalist Android launcher if you have a slow smartphone.

 - Low memory usage